zidianjun/metcorr/README.md

 Note that corr_func() is designed for read-world scales.
 Thus, the parameters x and y should be converted to kpc from pixel coordinates.

-    deproject(image, cen_coord=(0, 0), PA=0., b2a=1., q0=0.):
+    deproject(shape, cen_coord=(0, 0), PA=0., incl=0., q0=0.):
     """
     Deproject the galaxy coordinates using rotation matrix.
     Parameters:
-        image: 2D array
+        shape: tuple
-            In general the original metallicity map from an IFU.
+            The shape of the original metallicity map from an IFU.

         cen_coord: 2-element tuple
             The coordinates of the galaxy center, shaped as (center_x, center_y)

         PA: float (in unit of degree)
             The position angle.
 PA = 0 means that the semi long axis is aligned to x axis.

         q0: float
             A factor related with the intrinsic galaxy disk thickness.